MicheleTobias/ExtendingQGISWorkshop/ToolboxScrips.md

 When you use the toolbox to download existing online scripts they come the [QGIS-processing repository](https://github.com/wildintellect/QGIS-Processing)

 You can submit additional scripts on Github, by forking and doing a pull request.
 You can also directly share your scripts with other users.
 From a user perspective if you can download the script use the "Add script from file" to load it into your toolbox.
 Or just put them in your .qgis2/processing/scripts or rscripts folder and they will be detected.

+## But wait there's more

+The newish RQGIS package for R now allows you to call anything from the QGIS Processing toolbox directly from R. So now you can work either in QGIS or in R and utilize both either way.